Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Reweighted Lévy processes: generator and explicit computation

 From the definitions we can see that the first and third terms in the product above are lower bounded by a positive constant which does not depend on $M''$, $c$, $i$ or $n$.
 Combining this with \eqref{eq:split-event}, \eqref{eq2}, and the fact that $A'_i\subseteq A_i$ yields that

 for all $n\ge 1$ and all $M'>M_0$.
-It remains to understand the dependence of the terms in the infimum on the right side on $(l',r')$, more precisely show that (modulo multiplication by a constant) it is lower bounded by the considered probability with $(l',r')=(l,r)$ and the considered intervals slightly changed.
+It remains to understand the dependence of the terms in the infimum on the right-hand side on $(l',r')$; more precisely we must show that (modulo multiplication by a constant) it is lower bounded by the considered probability with $(l',r')=(l,r)$ and the considered intervals slightly changed.

 For $l'\in (l_-,l]$, $r'\in [r,r_+)$ and $x'=l'+r'$ by Lemma \ref{lem:weighted-levy-palmstep} and by unpacking the definitions we get